erickillian/sia-labrover/README.md

 This will run a docker image inside linux that is running ROS2

-Next close out of this.
+Next close out of this docker image.

 There are some issues with things running inside this docker container so modifications needed to be made.
 I made a custom Dockerfile which runs these modifications